joseTamezPena/FCA/README.md

     -   The correlation measure can be user specified. i.e. [Pearson's](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) $r$, [Spearman's](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) $ρ$ or [Kendall's](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) $τ$.

 These requirements are addressed by an heuristic algorithm that creates a goal-driven spatial transformation matrix (GDSTM).
 Besides a correlation method, and a correlation goal, the algorithm requires a linear modeling function, hence users can specify linear fit, or robust fits.
-For Machine learning applications the user can specify a set of input features associated whit the target outcome.
+For Machine learning applications the user can specify the target outcome.

 ## Software